-Supreme Pharmaceuticals is next on our Canadian marijuana stocks list.
+Supreme Pharmaceuticals is next on our Canadian cannabis companies list.
 Located in Kincardine, Ontario, the company’s federally approved medical marijuana company, 7ACRES, cultivates medical marijuana on a greenhouse cost base.
-Along with 24 other companies, Supreme received its federal license in March of 2016.
+Along with 24 other cannabis companies, Supreme received its federal license in March of 2016.

 In October the company announced its partner 7ACRES obtained Health Canada approvals in order to start cultivation at the recently completed 30,000 square feet flowering rooms at their hybrid facility.

-Another officially licensed producer in Canada, WeedMD is focused on the growth of medical cannabis and sells its product directly to customers through their website.
+Another one of the cannabis companies that is an officially licensed producer in Canada, WeedMD is focused on the growth of medical cannabis and sells its product directly to customers through their website.
 In May the company announced they received a sale license, which expands their business to include the sale of 1,200kg dried medicinal product per year.

 Earlier this year the company joined the TSXV.
 The company is looking to perform an expansion with a 220,000 square feet facility as it prepares for the recreational market to open in Canada.
 On June 28, it was announced that the company had entered a strategic partnership with Aurora Cannabis.
 Prior to that, WeedMD announced that it had secured a license from Health Canada to produce cannabis oils.

-Did we miss a company that you think should be included on the Canadian marijuana stocks list?
+Did we miss any cannabis companies that you think should be included on the Canadian marijuana stocks list?
 Let us know in the comments!

 This article has been updated since its original publication in 2016, with the most recent update done by Bryan Mc Govern.